 Our editors curate highly rated brands that are first assessed by our rigorous ratings system.
 Buying through our links may earn us a commission—supporting the work we do.
 Learn more.

 Umbrellas are all well and good but they’re a far cry from a proper raincoat.
 And what about sustainable rain jackets?
 Here are 12 of our favourites.

 Rain.
 We love to hate it and hate to love it.
 On the one hand, it waters our gardens and fills our water tanks.
 On the other, it makes driving a pain and puts a damper on most outdoor activities we might have planned.
 If you’ve ever been camping in the rain, you know the struggle.
 Pros and cons aside, sometimes we can’t just curl up on the couch with a good book and wait out the storm: we have to get amongst it.
 Umbrellas are all well and good if there’s minimal wind, but they’re a far cry from a proper raincoat.
 And what about sustainable rain jackets?
 Do they even exist?

 Traditionally, rain jackets can be made from some pretty harmful materials like virgin polyester and nylon.
-Ethical and sustainable versions are often made from recycled PET plastic or nylon like the ones from Eileen Fisher (US), and Team Timbuktu (Australia), but waxed cotton canvas is also effective as Rapanui (UK) proves.
+Ethical and sustainable versions are often made from recycled PET plastic or nylon like the ones from Patagonia (US), and Team Timbuktu (Australia), but waxed cotton canvas is also effective as Rapanui (UK) proves.